menu

 - Bridget Salley, North, SC

-While never meeting Shirley we know this world has lost a wonderful sole, thanks to our deep friendship with her husband Don.
+While never meeting Shirley we know this world has lost a wonderful soul, thanks to our deep friendship with her husband Don.
 Jill and I send our sympathy and love to the Livingstons and Shirley's entire family.

 - Jill and Kevin Grant, Stonewood, WV